AgentXRay: White-Boxing Agentic Systems via Workflow Reconstruction: Method

 \subsubsection{Search Space Contraction Bounds}

 \begingroup \textbf{Unpruned Baseline.} Without pruning, the frontier size at depth $d$ is $N_d=b^d$, and the total search volume is \textbf{Lower Bound (Uniform Pruning).} Under pruning rate $p$, the effective frontier is $\hat{N}_d=(b(1-p))^d$, yielding Thus the acceleration ratio satisfies \textbf{Upper Bound ($\beta$-Quantile Threshold).} In an idealized aggressive case, the rule retains at most a $(1-\beta)$ fraction of nodes per depth, giving $\mathcal{V}_{\min}=\Theta((b(1-\beta))^{L_{\max}})$ and These bounds characterize search-space contraction in an idealized asymptotic regime.
+In practice, under strict iteration budgets ($N{=}20$ in our experiments), the realized speedup is moderate---empirically we observe 8--22\% token reduction (Section~\ref{sec:efficiency})---because the search tree never grows large enough for the full asymptotic contraction to take effect.
+The practical value of pruning under finite budgets is therefore \emph{budget allocation}: concentrating limited evaluations on high-potential backbones, which enables deeper workflows (Section~\ref{sec:ablation}) and improves final reconstruction quality.

 \endgroup